-Borgarnes started to form as a village at the beginning of the 20th century when local opened a shop in the area, before that time both English and Scottish men had tried their hand at business in the area but no foreign business had been there since 1918.
+Borgarnes started to form as a village at the beginning of the 20th century, when local opened a shop in the area.
+Before that time, both English and Scottish men had tried their hand at business in the area, but no foreign business had been there since 1918.

 Where is Borgarnes located?

 It is about 75 km (46,6 mi) from Reykjavík, about 312 km (193,8 mi) from Akureyri and about 516 km (320,6 mi) from Höfn.
 You will drive through Borgarnes when making your way North, to the Westfjords or to the Snæfellsnes Peninsula.

 How to get to Borgarnes?